ibm-cloud-docs/databases-for-mysql/howto-migration.md

 If no user is specified, the command automatically uses the admin user and interactively prompts for the password.
 The TLS certificate is automatically retrieved and used.

 While the restore process is running, a number of messages are emitted regarding changes being made to the database deployment.

+## mydumper
+{: #migrating-mydumper}

+mydumper, and its paired logical backup tool myloader, use multithreading capabilities to perform data migration similarly to mysqldump; however, mydumper provides many improvements such as parallel backups, consistent reads, and easier to manage output.
+Parallelism allows for better performance during both the import and export process, while output can be easier to manage because individual tables get dumped into separate files.

+For details and step-by-step instructions, see the [mydumper project](https://github.com/maxbube/mydumper).

+mydumper is appropriate to use under the following conditions:
+- The data set is larger than 10 GB.
+- The network connection between source and target databases is fast and stable.
+- You need to do intermediate schema or data transformations.

+We don't recommend using mysqldump if any of the following conditions are met:
+- Your data set is smaller than 10GB.
+- The network connection between the source and target databases is unstable or very slow.